olincb/website/README.md

 To add a project to the website, add a markdown file to the `app/views/markdown/projects/` folder.
 The file should be titled: `_{Project Name}.md`.
 It looks best when there's no leading header in the markdown file, because the filename is used as a header in the website.

+## Blog

+This is the same as the projects, but the markdown should be added to the `app/views/markdown/blogs/` folder.
+Any images used should be added to the `public/` folder.

 ## Resume

 My resume is located at `app/assets/documents/Chris Olin Resume.pdf`.
 If you update the resume, it must either be named the same thing and placed in the same location, or `/app/controllers/pages_controller.rb` must be updated with the new filename.